 Severe sprains and strains can take months to get back to normal.

-- the injury isn't feeling any better after treating it yourself
+- it's not feeling any better after treating it yourself

-If you need an X-ray it might be possible to have one at the unit or you may be referred to hospital.
+You may need an X-ray, which can sometimes be done at an urgent treatment centre, or you may be referred to hospital.

 Physiotherapy for sprains and strains